Full name | Javier Hernández Balcázar | ||

 Personal life

 Hernández is the son of Javier Hernández Gutiérrez, who played for three different clubs in Mexico and was a member of the Mexico squad at the 1986 FIFA World Cup.[1]
 Javier Hernández Gutiérrez quit his job as manager of Guadalajara's reserve side in order to watch Hernández play in the World Cup in South Africa.[53]
 Hernández is also the grandson of Tomás Balcázar[54] who played for C.D.
 Guadalajara and played in the 1954 FIFA World Cup for the Mexican national side.[55]
-It is reported that Hernández would be joined by his entire family in England, including Balcázar.[56][57]
+It is reported that Hernández would be joined by his entire family in England, including Balcázar.[56][57]During his time at Guadalajara, he took business administration classes at the Universidad del Valle de Atemajac and lived with his parents.[3]
+In addition to his native tongue of Spanish, Hernandez is fluent in English.

 Nickname

-Hernández is commonly known as Chicharito, meaning little pea in Spanish, in reference to being the son of former footballer Javier Hernández Gutiérrez, who was nicknamed Chicharo (pea) because of his green eyes.[58]
+Hernández is commonly known as Chicharito, meaning little pea in Spanish, in reference to being the son of former footballer Javier Hernández Gutiérrez, who was nicknamed Chicharo (pea) because of his green eyes.[58]Style of play

 Hernández has been described by Manchester United manager Sir Alex Ferguson as two-footed, very quick, in possession of a good spring, and a natural goalscorer.
 Ferguson has also said Hernandez' style reminds him of former United striker Ole Gunnar Solskjær - the so-called "baby-faced assassin" who scored the injury time winner against Bayern Munich in United's 1999 Champions League triumph.[59]
-Hernández's former team-mate Jesús Padilla described him as "amazing in the air" despite his height
+Hernández's former team-mate Jesús Padilla described him as "amazing in the air" despite his heightjavier hernandez wallpaper:

 Comentários: